 - starts paid work for 24 hours a week or more

-- lives away from you for more than 56 days in a 16-week period
+- will live away from you for either 8 weeks in a row or more than 56 days in a 16-week period

 - will go abroad permanently or for more than 12 weeks